 Another neighborhood that stands out is San Francesc, home of the City Hall as well as Valencia’s main shopping streets.
 Here you will find many Spanish brands, including a recently opened Zara megastore, as well as dozens of hotels to suit every taste and budget.

-Where to stay in Valencia’s Old Town:
+Top hotels where to stay in the Old Town

 - Only YOU Hotel (5 stars) – a chic and contemporary hotel with a rooftop terrace, restaurant, and cozy cocktail bar (my favorite in Valencia!).
 Perfect for a sophisticated and stylish stay.